Interstitial lung disease: Treatment

-ILD is not a single disease but encompasses many different pathological processes.
-Hence treatment is different for each disease.
+ILD is not a single disease but encompasses many different pathological processes, hence treatment is different for each disease.
 If a specific occupational exposure cause is found, the person should avoid that environment.
 If a drug cause is suspected, that drug should be discontinued.

-Many cases due to unknown or connective tissue-based causes are treated with corticosteroids, such as prednisolone.
-Some people respond to immunosuppressant treatment.
+Oxygen therapy

 Oxygen therapy at home is recommended in those with significantly low oxygen levels.
+Oxygen therapy in ILD is associated with improvements in quality of life but reductions in mortality are uncertain.
+Long-term oxygen therapy can be beneficial to people with ILD and hypoxemia to enhance gas exchange, lessen dyspnea, and increase physical activity.